-Title of the course: NEPTUN-code: Weekly classes: Credit: 5

-Environmental RKWGT1ABNE lecture+practical Exam type: tm
+Title of the course: Community development NEPTUN-code: RKWGT1EBNE Weekly classes: lecture+practical work+lab work 1+2+0 Credit: 5 Exam type: tm Course leader: Krisztina Demény Dr. Position: senior lecturer Required preliminary Neptun code): RKXKZ1EBNE knowledge (with

-Management and work+lab work

-Community Development 2+2+0

-Course leader: Position: Required preliminary knowledge (with

-Imre Biczó, Dr. master teacher Neptun code):

-RKXKZ1ABNE

-~

 The course synthesizes studied objects in the foundation specialist knowledge, industry, agriculture and services, as well as the environmental impact of urbanization.
 It analyses the trends of the environmental impact of economic and technological development activities, and the need for sustainable use of natural resources.
-It deals with the concept of sustainable development, sustainability and feasibility in the interpretation of urban planning in relation to development.
-The course describes the concept, purpose and functions of the area and local development, including the development of basic knowledge of the settlement as well.
-During the semester, we will go through the stages of development of the settlements, and the most important factors in the formation of urban development history and present.
-International and domestic practices will be studied as well as important financial and legal tools.
+It deals with the concept of sustainable development, sustainability and feasibility in the interpretation of urban planning in relation to development, including the development of basic knowledge of the settlement as well.
+During the semester, we will go through the stages of development of the settlements, and the most important factors in the formation of urban well as important financial and legal tools.